Health and Safety during Covid-19 – Clients

 - Only one client will be allowed in the treatment room at a time, unless the client receiving a treatment is a minor of there are two therapists working in one room.

-- If two therapists are provided to give treatments, two separate rooms will be required.
-For smaller venues with less rooms, there will need to be enough room for therapists to set up at least 2m from each other.
+- If two therapists are provided to give treatments, two separate rooms will be required and maximum guest numbers will be reduced.
+For smaller venues with less rooms, there will need to be enough room for therapists to set up at least 1m from each other.
 Massage beds are typically 2m x 1m.

 - For those treatments where removal of clothing is required, it is recommended that the client arrive for the treatment in a bath robe or undressed with a towel.